AndriiBarabash/qbittorrent-windscribe-ephemeral-port/README.md

 This project was designed to work along side containers like [linuxserver/qbittorrent](https://docs.linuxserver.io/images/docker-qbittorrent) in mind.
 It will not help you route qbittorrent traffic through a VPN!
 For that, you can use [qdm12/gluetun](https://github.com/qdm12/gluetun).
 What it will do is to update the listening port of qbittorrent and export iptables rules for Gluetun.

----

 ## ⚠️ Docker API Security Notice

-If you use the new Gluetun container auto-restart feature, you **must** mount the Docker socket (`/var/run/docker.sock`) into this container.
+If you want the new Gluetun container to pick up the iptables changes, you have to restart the Gluetun container.
+It's a supported feature, but to use it you **must** mount the Docker socket (`/var/run/docker.sock`) into this container.
 > **Warning:** Mounting the Docker socket gives the container full control of your Docker host.
 > Only use this feature if you trust the container and code!

----

 # Configuration